Musicals101.com

 Choreographer, film director

-Berkeley staged the dances for seventeen Broadway productions, including A Connecticut Yankee (1927), Present Arms (1928) and Sweet and Low (1930).
-He went to Hollywood in 1930 to stage numbers for the screen version of Whoopee and stayed to work on more Eddie Cantor films produced by Sam Goldwyn.
-Berkeley went on to work for Warner Brothers, where his innovative use of camera movement and intricate ensemble choreography made 42nd Street (1933) a surprise sensation.
-The key factor was a series of eye-filling ensemble routines, which became Berkeley's trademark.
+Born into a theatrical family, Berkeley made his stage debut by age 5.
+After serving in the U.S. Army during World War I, he staged the dances for seventeen Broadway productions, including A Connecticut Yankee (1927), Present Arms (1928) and Sweet and Low (1930).
+He went to Hollywood in 1930 to stage numbers for the screen version of Whoopee and stayed to work on several more Eddie Cantor films produced by Sam Goldwyn.
+Berkeley then went to work for Warner Brothers, where his innovative use of camera movement and intricate ensemble choreography made the musical sequences in 42nd Street (1933) a surprise sensation.

-During the next five years, Berkeley brought musical films newfound popularity with a series of hits, many starring Ruby Keeler and Dick Powell.
-Composer Harry Warren and lyricist Al Dubin provided the scores, and Berkeley created kaleidoscopic dance sequences for Gold Diggers of 1933, Footlight Parade (1933) and Hollywood Hotel (1937), among others.
+During the next five years, Berkeley brought musical films newfound popularity, serving as director and choreographer for a series of hits, many starring Ruby Keeler and Dick Powell.
+Composer Harry Warren and lyricist Al Dubin provided the scores, and Berkeley created memorable dance sequences (often including overhead kaleidoscopic shots) for Gold Diggers of 1933, Footlight Parade (1933) and Hollywood Hotel (1937), among others.

-From 1938 to 1954, Berkeley worked for MGM on such films as Cabin In the Sky (1943), Take Me Out to the Ballgame (1949) and several Mickey Rooney/Judy Garland films.
-Berkeley's merciless directorial style sent Garland into nervous collapse on the set of Girl Crazy (1943).
-So it is not surprising that Berkeley won little sympathy when he suffered from emotional instability in his later years.
-A series of drunk driving charges and suicide attempts surrounded the decline of his career.
-His final film, Jumbo (1962), showed few signs of his once imaginative talents.
-In 1971, Berkeley was credited as "production supervisor" for the Broadway revival of No, No Nanette – his actual creative contribution was, at best, questionable.
-But Berkeley did see his screen work re-discovered by scholars and film buffs in his final years.
+From 1938 to 1954, Berkeley worked for MGM on such musical films as Cabin In the Sky (1943), Take Me Out to the Ballgame (1949) and several Mickey Rooney/Judy Garland films.
+Berkeley's merciless directorial style sent Garland into nervous collapse on the set of Girl Crazy (1943), so it is not surprising that Berkeley won little sympathy when he suffered from emotional instability in his later years.
+A drunk driving charge and suicide attempt helped speed the decline of his career.
+The numbers in his final film, Jumbo (1962), showed few signs of his once imaginative talents.
+In 1971, Berkeley was credited as "production supervisor" for the Broadway revival of No, No Nanette his actual creative contribution was questionable.
+But in his final years, Berkeley did see his screen work re-discovered by scholars and film buffs.

 Berlin, Irving